19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 ### Obstruction of exercise of powers

 201H\.
-Any person who obstructs or resists, or fails to comply with any order of, a serviceman acting in the exercise of his powers under this Part shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 years or to both.
+Any person who obstructs or resists, or fails to comply with any order of, a serviceman acting in the exercise of his powers under this Part shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $20,000 or to imprisonment for a term not exceeding 2 years or to both.

 [25/2007 wef 01/08/2007]

+[Act 26 of 2018 wef 16/05/2018]

 ### Saving